sdss/mangadap/docs/execution.rst

-In this call, I've specified that the DRP data is in ``/path/with/drp/output/`` and that the DAP output should be placed in ``/path/for/dap/output/`` instead of using the default directory structure based on the `Local Environment Setup`_.
+In this call, I've specified that the DRP data is in ``/path/with/drp/output/`` and that the DAP output should be placed in ``/path/for/dap/output/`` instead of using the default :ref:`datamodel-directory-structure`.
 The script file this call produces is written to ``/path/for/dap/output/log/[time]/7495/12704/mangadap-7495-12704``, where ``[time]`` is a time stamp of when ``rundap`` was executed.
 (If you execute ``rundap`` multiple times, it will create new directories using new time stamps.)
-The lines of the script file for each plate-ifu:
+The lines of the script file for each
+plate-ifu:

  - touches the ``*.started`` file
  - executes manga_dap